mhjensen/MachineLearningMSU-FRIB2020/README.md

 # Machine Learning week at MSU-FRIB, May 2020
-This repository contains all learning material pertinent to the intensive week at FRIB@MSU, from May 18, 2020.
+This repository contains all learning material pertinent to the Machine Learning course  at FRIB@MSU, from May 18, 2020.

 Here you will find a general overview of the course, with teaching schedule and link to material